asapp/one_wire/README.md

 # One Wire
-This is a uby gem offering binding to w1-gpio kernel module.
+This is a ruby gem offering binding to w1-gpio kernel module.

 GPIO w1 bus master driver by Ville Syrjala <syrjala@sci.fi>